Landixbtw/weather_cli/README.md

 mkdir -p src/resources
 echo "your_access_key" > src/resources/WEATHERSTACK_API_KEY.env
 ```
-Altough the error message might say different, use the format that is here CORRECT.
+Although the error message might say different, use the format that is here CORRECT.

 ## 🚀 Getting Started
 ###  Building the binary